jorruior/witte_et_al_2021/README.md

 **Scripts for QTL prediction:**

-QTL mapping was performed using the linear regression model-based Matrix eQTL v2.1.1 (Shabalin, 2012) - scripts in *QTL_mapping*.
+QTL mapping was performed using the linear regression model-based Matrix eQTL v2.1.1 (Shabalin, 2012) - scripts in *QTL_mapping*

 -*1_matrixETL.R*: main R script to run matrixEQTL for the different datasets